Phonics & Reading

 Intervention

-As well as our instructional programme for phonics, regular assessments allow us to track where our children are according to our expectations and ensure that pupils access appropriate teaching and interventions to develop their reading skills.
+As well as our instructional programme for phonics, regular assessments allow us to track where our children are, according to our expectations and ensure that pupils access appropriate teaching and interventions to develop their reading skills.
 These set a benchmark for coverage and consistency by all staff to ensure that by the end of Year 1 our children meet the Phonics Screening Check standard.

-Children who require extra support to develop their phonic knowledge across EYFS and Key Stage 1 and 2 are identified and targeted for intervention, once a child’s needs have been assessed.
+Children who require extra support to ‘catch up’ their phonic knowledge across EYFS and Key Stage 1 and 2 are identified and targeted for intervention, once a child’s needs have been assessed.
 These sessions can take place 1:1 or in small groups and with the class teacher or a Teaching/Learning Assistant.

 Feedback